asifmahmuddev/ctms/README.md

 **Reading a table.** A row lights up under the pointer, and a heading can be dragged wider by the grip at its trailing edge, with the widths kept against the table's own name and a **Reset columns** control to put them back.
 Only while the rows are real table rows: narrower than a laptop a row is stacked and names its own cells.

 Orders and payments are acted on from the record itself rather than through an action column, and accounts open in a tab of their own.
 Every search, narrowing and ordering is matched against what the page declares before it reaches the database.

+**The dashboard** breaks each kind of record down rather than counting it: accounts as one divided bar, orders as bars filling along their course, enquiries as a card per status.
+Shares are worked out by largest remainder, so the slices come to exactly 100%, and staff see only the breakdowns they act on.

+**The account page** shows one account in full and is where its permission flags and every profile detail are settled.
+The email address, username and password are absent by design: each has its own flow that confirms the change with the account holder.

 **Routing.** An address box offers places to pick from, and when both ends are known the journey is worked out as the order is placed and stored with it, so the order page draws its map without asking the service again.
 Road and rail route over the road network; air and sea, and any land journey the service declines, follow the great circle.
 Both calls are made from the server, so the key never reaches a browser, and an address typed by hand still places an order — simply without a map.